Arts & Entertainment

-National Geographic calls Port Townsend “one of the most sophisticated places west of Seattle,” and arts and entertainment is a large part of the reason why.
+National Geographic calls Port Townsend “one of the most sophisticated places west of Seattle.”
+Our arts scene is a large part of the reason why.

 For more than three decades, artists of all ages have flocked to Centrum, the nonprofit arts organization located at Fort Worden State Park, for artist residencies, workshops and performances.
 Centrum’s summer performance festivals in music and literature are national events, drawing thousands to the area.